 The Sestieri of Venice are the six historic districts that shape the identity of the city.
 Exploring the sestieri of Venice means understanding how Venice truly lives: six neighbourhoods, six different atmospheres, one fragile city suspended on the water.

-From Cannaregio to Dorsoduro, from San Marco to Castello, each sestiere has its own history, rhythm and character — and together they form the soul of Venice.
+From Cannaregio to Dorsoduro, from San Marco to Castello, from Santa Croce to San Polo, each sestiere has its own history, rhythm and character — and together they form the soul of Venice.

 Your complete guide to the six historic districts that shaped Venice for over a thousand years.